 Your ability to think or speak clearly?

 Emergency care should be taken seriously; choose only the best for yourself.

-Emergency Department Brisbane Northside is known for their around-the-clock efficient care.
+The emergency Department is known for their efficient around-the-clock care.

-It’s open 24 hours a day, 7 days a week, holidays, rainy days, every day.
+It’s open 24 hours a day, 7 days a week, on holidays, on rainy days, and every day.

 See them for injuries, breathing issues, pain, sickness, or infections.

 3. Cause Serious Dysfunction to an Organ or Body Part?

 Of course, the ER is there for you if you pierce a lung or get your leg cut off.

 But the emergency room can help you even if your condition isn’t life-threatening.